Aren1219/News-App/README.md

 ## description:

 The app utilises The News API(https://www.thenewsapi.com/) to fetch news from all over the internet.
 You can also save any news in the app.

 <img  src="/home_screen.png" width="200"/> &nbsp;&nbsp;  <img  src="/favourite_screen.png" width="200"/> &nbsp;&nbsp; <img  src="/webpage.png" width="200"/>

 ## Features
 * Home Screen showing list of News
 * Offline Support.
-* Detail Screen to show more information about a new.
+* Detail Screen to show more information about a news.

 ## Architecture
 * Built with Modern Android Development practices.